albertyou2/face_counter/README.md

-# face_counter
+# opencv face_counter
-Count of the unique faces
+Count of the unique faces, based on opencv library